Hazel-Jeong-dev/COMM2216_UserGuide_Aibyn_Hazel/docs/Functions.md

 ## SUMIF
 [SUMIF](./Glossary.md) function can be used when you need to add all values in cells that meet a criterion.
+For detailed explanation on the parameters used in SUMIF, visit [Google Sheets Help Center - SUMIF](https://support.google.com/docs/answer/3093583?hl=en#).

  > Scenario: You need to calculate the total salary of Sales department.